ayush51/tutorial/tutorial.md

 <a name="session_id"></a>
 #### The session ID approach

-The session ID approach is especially useful if you are already in contact with a customer via another medium.
+The session ID approach is especially useful if you are already in contact with a customer via phone.
 If the customer needs help navigating a website, the agent can direct them to start a co-browsing session.
 The customer will click on the link, and have a unique ID assigned to them, which they can give to the agent.
 As shown in the image below, this unique session ID will also be shown in the queue panel, allowing the agent to identify the customer, and join the session.